DavidPageGroup/cdm-data/README_sorted_data.md

 -----

-Copyright (c) 2018 DPRG CDM Data.
+Copyright (c) 2018 Aubrey Barnard.
 This is free software released under the MIT License.
 See `LICENSE.txt` for details.